 - Minimum Opening: N/A

 EQ Savings Plus is a high-interest savings account that ranks among the top options in Canada in terms of its overall offering.
-With a standard savings rate of 1.25%, it has one of the highest rates in Canada that is not a promotional rate.
+With a standard savings rate of 2.50 on no-nregistered account and 3.00% on registered accounts.

 There are no monthly fees or transaction fees on your everyday banking needs.
 That means interact e-transfer, bill payments and more can be done for free without limit.